nathancunn/nathancunn.github.io/_posts/2018-08-22-gender-pay-gap.md

 While this is a simplified, and incredibly cynical, view of the world, the case presented here is not so far-fetched.
 In the officially reported figures, the very first company you come across, ["Bryanston School", Incorporated](https://gender-pay-gap.service.gov.uk/viewing/employer-details?e=Z7k4NdWWPkmMySu5kzbpYw%21%21), report a mean gender pay gap of 18%, and a median pay gap of 28.2%.
 Damning figures if you ignore context.
 The breakdown of their staff into income quartiles shows that women are evenly represented in the upper quartiles with the pay gap seemingly driven by an over-representation of females in the bottom quartile of earners, similar to the hypothetical company I presented above.
-Although I certainly wouldn't advise it, a strategy such as that outlined above would likely go a long way towards improving their gender pay gap figures, however it's difficult to know the true underlying cause, when the data are as aggregated as they are.
+Although I certainly wouldn't advise it, a strategy such as that outlined above would likely go a long way towards improving their gender pay gap figures, however it's difficult to know for sure when the data are as coarse as they are.

 I want to be clear that I'm not arguing against the existence of a gap in pay between genders; it's impossible to argue when [over three-quarters of British businesses reported a gender pay gap in favour of men](https://www.theguardian.com/news/ng-interactive/2018/apr/05/women-are-paid-less-than-men-heres-how-to-fix-it).
-While the results as a whole may be indicative of a systematic restriction in the upwards mobility of women in our society, I would urge caution when passing judgement on the pay gap figure of a single company as there's little knowledge of what a reasonable level of variation between companies is.
+While the results as a whole may be indicative of a systematic restriction in the upwards mobility of women in our society, I would urge caution when passing judgement on the pay gap figure of a single company as there's little understanding of what an acceptable level of variation between companies is.
 Also, as I hope I've demonstrated here:

 * a relatively large pay gap may not reflect a bias against women; even when positions are filled entirely blind to gender it's still likely that a large pay gap will exist
 * a company with a strong bias towards hiring men, may be more likely to have a pay gap figure more strongly in favour of women than a company with no such bias
 * Furthermore, an improvement in the pay gap figure of a firm need not reflect an improvement in conditions for female workers and, indeed, may reflect an objective disimprovement in the situation of the female workforce.

-In particular, this disimprovement may be the case for those at the lower end of the scale, and isn't that really where inequality matters most?
+In particular, this disimprovement may be the case for those at the lower end of the pay scale, and isn't that really where inequality matters most?
 Coverage of the gender pay gap would suggest otherwise; how often have you heard stories of actresses being paid less than their male counterparts?
 Without getting into the fairness of this, I find it bizarre that the wealth of the rich and famous would become the cause of people who could only dream of the income of those they're fighting for.
-How did society go from outrage against the 1% to outrage that the 1% aren't being paid enough?
-On a similar note, the chief executive of Channel 4, Alex Mahon, was confronted about a gender pay gap of 29 per cent within the company.
-When asked how she aimed to address this, she promised to bring about parity among the company's top earners---where currently only 34 of the top 100 earners are female she promised to bring this up to 50 in the coming years.
-While representation of women at the very top levels is, of course, important, we should ask ourselves if further increasing the wealth of 16---presumably already quite wealthy---women is truly the yardstick for equality we had in mind when we decided to undertake this exercise, and how much these changes will benefit the majority.
+We've gone from decrying the inequality *of* the 1% to decrying the inequality *within* the 1%.
+On a similar note, the chief executive of Channel 4, Alex Mahon, was confronted about a gender pay gap of 29% within the company.
+When asked how she aimed to address this, she promised to bring about parity among the company's top earners---where currently only 34 of the top 100 earners were female she promised to bring this up to 50 in the coming years.
+While representation of women at the very top levels is, of course, important, we should ask ourselves if further increasing the wealth of 16---presumably already quite wealthy---women is truly the yardstick for equality we had in mind when we decided to undertake this exercise.

 *Much of this analysis was done in R, while the graphics represent my first foray into D3, so please let me know if they display weirdly on your machine*